 Here is the list of 87 Ocean-Shot ideas.

-The journal of the Marine Technology Society will publish a special issue with short article on many of the ideas.
+The journal of the Marine Technology Society will publish a special issue with short articles on many of the ideas.
+This is our 2-page version of the GGFC.

 Marking the 10th anniversary of the completion of the first Census of Marine Life, the Consortium for Ocean Leadership organized a virtual symposium 26 January 2021: Observing Life in a Changing Ocean Exploring a Census of Marine Life Today.
 Jesse Ausubel gave the opening talk, a 25-minute retrospective on the CoML.
 We post a pdf of the slides here.